How researchers at the University of Melbourne are pioneering healthcare

 “Being taught by leading researchers means that you are exposed to state-of-the-art knowledge and practices,” says Professor Jill Klein, who teaches Decision Making and Resilient Leadership, and directs the Specialist Certificate in Clinical Leadership, while conducting research through both the Melbourne Business School and the Melbourne Medical School.

-“The research I am doing connects with my teaching on resilience for clinicians,” says Prof. Klein.
+“The research I am doing connects with my teaching on resilience for clinicians,” says Professor Klein.

 Some of Australia’s best practising cancer specialists and researchers also teach the University of Melbourne’s Master of Cancer Sciences – Australia’s only fully-online cancer-specific postgraduate degree, developed in partnership with the Victorian Comprehensive Cancer Centre (VCCC), Australia’s largest oncology alliance.